FranciscoThiesen/franciscothiesen.github.io/_posts/2022-11-12-Linear-Time-MST.md

 It was something terribly hard to debug, because I couldn't reproduce the issue with graphs of a smaller size.
 As someone who has made a lot of implementation mistakes in the past, my usual instict is to assume the error is in some implementation mistake I made.
-This reminds me of the time when Rafael Nadal played with a broken racquet when he was 15, because he was so used to taking responsibility for his losses that the idea that the racquet was broken didn't even cross his mind.
-[Nadal History here](https://youtu.be/FXL2G1p-EDw?t=521).
+This reminds me of the time when [Rafael Nadal played with a broken racket](https://youtu.be/FXL2G1p-EDw?t=521) when he was 15, because he was so used to taking responsibility for his losses that the idea that the racket was broken didn't even cross his mind.

 After scrutinizing the code for a long time and adding A LOT of print statements, I started suspecting that the error might not